Call us today:

 Type 01 (Slip-On) Flanges – API International Manufacturing Scope

-At API International, our DIN flange production is focused primarily on Type 01 plate (slip-on) flanges that are manufactured to the DIN EN 1092-1 specification.
+At API International, our DIN flange production is focused primarily on Type 01 plate (slip-on) flanges manufactured to the DIN EN 1092-1 specification.
 These flanges are widely used in low-to-moderate pressure piping systems because of their installation simplicity, dimensional consistency, and broad compatibility with metric piping networks.

 DIN flange